Daniel-Hanrahan-Tools-and-Games/Untitled_Knight_Game/README.md

 Before you get the engine or compiling the project, you are going to need the .net sdk and runtimes and you may want to install an older version because sometimes the latest version does not work and here is a link to the directions on how you install it on linux: https://learn.microsoft.com/en-us/dotnet/core/install/linux?WT.mc_id=dotnet-35129-website, to install an older version you change the version number to a lower number in the terminal.

+To use mods you use the version 2 or later folder, you drag the mod folder in that very same folder and the mod folder and .tscn file and lua script must be called ModGameplay

+<a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/Untitled_Knight_Game_Mod">Example Mod Repository Page</a>

 <a href="https://godotengine.org/download/archive/4.3-stable/">This game is made in Godot 4.3 .NET version</a>

 <a href="https://github.com/Daniel-Hanrahan-Tools-and-Games/Untitled_Knight_Game">Repository Page</a>